ImRayy/nothing-ui-newtab/README.md

 - Set shortcut for search engine to quick switching
 - Search suggestions
 - Offline support
+- Show android like splash screen when opening links

 **Planned Features**
 - [ ] Random image from unsplash or something